lhaake/unit4-proj-frontend/project_worksheet.md

 For my project, I plan to create a training log dashboard for a user to log their workouts with CRUD functionality.
 I'd like to use Strava as an example app.
 - Using React and Rails
 - Incorporating User Authentication
-- Libraries: React Bootstrap Or Atomize (TBD)
+- New tech -- Libraries: React Bootstrap Or Atomize (TBD)

 ## Wireframes